the-road-to-learn-react/the-road-to-react-spanish/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

-And third, instead of storing `url` string as state with the state updater function, concat the new `url` with the previous `urls` in an array for the new state:
+And third, instead of storing the `url` string as state with the state updater function, concatenate the new `url` using the concat method with the previous `urls` in an array for the new state:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const App = () => {
   ...

-  const handleSearchSubmit = event => {
+  const handleSearchSubmit = (event) => {
 # leanpub-start-insert
     const url = `${API_ENDPOINT}${searchTerm}`;
     setUrls(urls.concat(url));